 - wherever possible, provided online content in a format that can be searched, copied and transformed

-- updated the sitemap on our website, to help individuals identify the location of information published under ss 8(2) and 8(4)
+- updated our website, to help individuals identify the location of information published under sections 8(2) and 8(4) of the FOI Act

-- included an alphabetical search function on our website to assist members of the public to find documents in each of our programs.
+- included an alphabetical search function on our website to help members of the public to find documents in each of our programs

 Information required to be published under the IPS